 Book through this link and receive 10% off.
 This will still only be 2 Euro more than a Taxi!

 At exit gate 3 head across the Skybridge to the Metro Station.
 You can buy tickets from machines or from a manned booth.
-The head to the Blue Line – Line 3.
-Fares are 6 euro one way or 10 euro round trip with a discount for children and seniors.
+Head to the Blue Line – Line 3.
+Fares are 6 euros one way or 10 euro round trip with a discount for children and seniors.
 The journey to the city centre takes about 45 minutes.